br3ndonland/inboard/docs/docker.md

 ## Docker and Poetry

 This project now uses Hatch for Python dependency management and packaging.
-Poetry 1.1 was used before Hatch, and Poetry 1.1 is still included in the Docker images for backwards compatibility.
-If you have a downstream project using the inboard Docker images with a newer version of Poetry, you can add `RUN pipx upgrade poetry` or `RUN pipx install poetry>1.2 --force` to your Dockerfile to upgrade Poetry for your project.
+Poetry 1.1 was used before Hatch.
+If you have a downstream project using the inboard Docker images with Poetry, you can add `RUN pipx install poetry` to your Dockerfile to install Poetry for your project.

 As explained in [python-poetry/poetry#1879](https://github.com/python-poetry/poetry/discussions/1879#discussioncomment-346113), there were two conflicting conventions to consider when working with Poetry in Docker: